cleanpaani/cleanpaani.github.io/tutorials/how-does-digital-signature-work.md

 ### Advantages of using a digital signature
 Coming back to the first point in this tutorial, we said that there are advantages to using digital signatures.
 Let's look at the reasons as well.
 - **it is hard to forge/replicate:** the signature can be forged only if the private key is lost/stolen and this is rare as the signer is expected to keep it very carefully.
 - **is unique to an individual:** the signature is created using a signer's private key which is known only to him.
 So this makes it unique to an individual.
-It also ensures that after the document has been signed using the private key, a person cannot deny that he signed it (unless his private key hsa been lost).
-This is called non-repudiation.
+- **non-repudiation:** after the document has been signed using the private key, a person cannot deny that he signed it (unless his private key has been lost).
 - **and the signature varies based on the content of the document being signed:** this is because the signature is created by encrypting the hash of the message.
 Everytime the message changes, so does the signature making it unique and hard to forge.
 - **cannot tamper with the public key as well:** if someone tampers with the public key which is transmitted from the signer's side, then the message cannot be decrypted.
 This is an indication of an hacking attack.
 Also, a hacker cannot modify the message, hash it, and attempt to recreate the encrypted hash - because it is close to impossible to guess the private key by looking at the output of the encryption.